Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 ```
 ## Submissions

-Every submission you make to an Evaluation queue has a unique id.
-This id should not be confused with Synapse ids which start with syn....
+Every submission you make to an Evaluation queue has a unique ID.
+This ID should not be confused with Synapse IDs which start with syn.
 All submissions have a `Submission` and `SubmissionStatus` object.

 ##### Web